ue22-p20/web-intro/notebooks/20-html-responsive.md

 ### logical zoom
 <!-- #endregion -->

-* be aware also that all browsers have a feature that let users artificially zoom in and out
+* be aware also that all browsers have a feature
+  that let users artificially zoom in and out
 * e.g. on Chrome on the mac, this is activated with `⌘ +` and `⌘ -`
-* this also triggers a layout change, to which responsive pages are expected to react properly
+* this also triggers changes, to which
+  responsive pages are expected to react properly

 <!-- #region slideshow={"slide_type": "slide"} -->
 ## default layout policy
 <!-- #endregion -->

-* if you do not override `display:`, you use a historical layout policy
+* if you do not override the `display:` property,
+  you use a historical layout policy
 * very well summarized in [this document on MDN](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Normal_Flow)
   (MDN stands for Mozilla Developer Network)
 * mostly fits a written document flow